-Truly impactful CMOs aren’t just influential in marketing; they’re also speaking out on major social issues affecting the world today.
-Specifically, the report highlights three areas wherein top CMOs are making their voices heard:
+Truly impactful CMOs aren’t just influential in marketing; they speak up on major social issues affecting the world today.
+Specifically, the report highlights two areas where top CMOs are making their voices heard and making a difference.

-For example, HP CMO Antonio J. Lucio challenged the brand to diversify its agency partners.
+Many CMOs have also advocated for diversity within the enterprise, while others use their position to bring attention or resources to specific communities.
+Renowned marketing leader Antonio J. Lucio, who once held the Global CMO role for HP Inc, had challenged the brand to diversify its agency partners.
 A year later, the company reported that its agency teams were now 61% women, up from less than 40%.
-This initiative reached all the way to creative leadership roles as well, with 51% now held by women even though two of HP’s partner agencies had no women in such positions when Lucio issued his challenge.
+This initiative reached all the way to creative leadership roles as well, with 51% now held by women.

-As a growing number of consumers factor sustainability and carbon footprint into their purchasing decisions, CMOs have stepped up to ensure that their brands deliver not only green messaging but also greener products.
+With consumers factoring sustainability into their purchasing decisions, CMOs have stepped up to ensure that their brands deliver green messaging and greener products.

 Unilever, for example, has made sustainability a key part of its brand.